EsportToys/NaturalEdgePan/README.md

 ## What's wrong with current systems

-The way top-down camera moves at a preset rate when the cursor touches the screen/window edge is a legacy UX largely unchanged from 90's real-time-strategy games.
+The way top-down camera moves at a preset rate when the cursor touches the screen/window edge is a legacy UX inherited from 90's real-time-strategy games.

 While some games provide menu options to adjust the panning speed/curve, it takes a lot of fiddling to find an acceptable compromise between being too slow for large displacements and too fast for fine adjustments.